Rahulshahare/Coding-Logic/README.md

     turning point for me regarding COMPUTER CODING.

     Sir told me about how actully computer perform, how memory work, how we use the memery, what is programming language and what about variables, cout and cin statement from c++. sir told me history and background about coding, and how that actully works. and so many things. but at that point i wasnt able to understand this much bcz that class was just for preparing myself for getting passing marks only.

+    ## Actul start of coding